saurabh-das7/net-worth-tracker/docs/02a_prd.md

 ## Design principles

-- **Transaction-based, always.** No feature may allow editing a balance directly instead of recording a transaction.
+- **Transaction-based, always — for investable assets.** No feature may allow editing a balance directly instead of recording a transaction, for anything on the Auto or Manual price-feed tracking methods.
+Balance-snapshot assets (see Unit-aware, below) are the deliberate, documented exception — there's no "transaction" concept for a savings account balance, only a periodic total-value entry.
-- **Unit-aware.** Investable assets are `units × price`; plain-value assets are not force-fit into a unit model.
+- **Unit-aware, with three tracking methods per asset.** (1) **Auto price-feed** — `units × auto-fetched price` for anything with a public price source.
+(2) **Manual price-feed** — `units × manually-entered price`, same Asset Value Trends mechanism, no live source.
+(3) **Balance-snapshot** — for Cash, Bank Accounts, Credit Card debt, Loans, and Security Deposits: no buy/sell transactions at all, just a total value entered per date.
+This reuses the exact same Asset Value Trends mechanism as price tracking (units implicitly = 1, the entered "price" *is* the balance) — not a special case, a degenerate case of the same model. **XIRR and benchmark comparison apply only to the first two tracking methods** — a savings account balance doesn't have a meaningful "return."
+Balance-snapshot assets still count fully toward Net Worth and the Liquidity view.
 - **Privacy-first, precisely stated.** No custom backend server ever touches transaction data.
 The only external calls are to Google's own services — Drive for storage and access control, Gemini for LLM-assisted parsing — both under the same account-level